p4535992/fvtt-sense-walls-multisystem/README.md

 - [Dnd5e](https://gitlab.com/foundrynet/dnd5e)
 - [Pathfinder 2e](https://foundryvtt.com/packages/pf2e)

+**How can i add my system ?** That's is pretty easy on the code level ty to the design pattern so i just need some information on the system rules or better give me a table like the ones below.

 ## Features

 Walls can be configured to only show up to a certain level of vision.
 For example, if the "Piercing Vision Level" is set to "Darkvision" then a character with darkvision or greater darkvision can see and move through the wall (depend on the configuration of the wall), but one with only low-light vision cannot.